Add a domain or domain alias

 - Click Add/remove domains > Add a domain or a domain alias.

-- Enter the name of the domain to add to your account.
+- Enter the name of the domain you want to add.

-You must own the domain name, and it must not be registered as part of any other Google account.
+You must own the domain name, and it can't be registered with any other Google account.

 - Click Continue and verify domain ownership.

-If the domain name is already registered as part of a Google account, an error message appears.
-You can't add the domain to this account until you remove it from the existing account.
+If the domain name is already registered with another Google account, an error message appears.
+To add the domain to this account you must remove it from the other account.